harshal-mehta-code/advent-of-code-2025/day08/README.md

 5. Use **Union-Find** data structure to merge components.
 6. Calculate sizes of all disjoint sets.
 7. Sort sizes descending and multiply the top 3.

+**Part 2:**
+1. Parse input points.
+2. Generate and sort all edges by distance.
+3. Use **Kruskal's Algorithm** (Union-Find) to build the Minimum Spanning Tree.
+4. Track the number of connected components.
+5. Identify the edge that reduces the component count to 1.
+6. Return the product of the X-coordinates of that edge's endpoints.